 Organizations have all experienced a significant increase in the number of VM’s in their infrastructure once they enabled virtualization to increase server density.
 There are exponentially more instances of cloud-native applications running inside containers, and some of them have lifetimes that are measured in minutes.
 Because of the dynamic and ephemeral nature of cloud-native infrastructure, it is extremely important to group application assets together as best as possible, and have consistent labeling.

-An example of grouping is an application with all of its assets in a single resource group in Azure, or a single project in Google Cloud.
+An example of grouping is an application with all of its assets in a single resource group in Microsoft Azure, or a single project in Google Cloud Platform.
 Consistent labeling is extremely important for tying them together.
 Extending consistent labeling is vital to providing full visibility and traceability of all parts of an application and the infrastructure it has provisioned.
-This extends from infrastructure components, to groups and roles, to artifacts that are produced by the CI/CD pipeline.
+This extends from cloud infrastructure components, to groups and roles, to artifacts that are produced by the CI/CD pipeline.

 In addition to the application components, proper labeling allows an organization to quickly identify all data stores that are involved with each application; which allows for taxonomy and data compliance processes to track its movements and systems it interacts with.